grammy-jiang/RaspberryPiOS-MCP/docs/github-copilot-agent-issue-plan.md

 ---

+**Note on Issue Format**:
+- **Issues #1-4** have complete custom prompts in this document
+- **Issues #5-12** have detailed specifications below, with custom prompts in [copilot-custom-prompts-issues-5-12.md](copilot-custom-prompts-issues-5-12.md)
-**Note on Issue Format**: Issue #1 above shows the complete 3-part structure (Title, Description, Custom Prompt).
-Issues #2-12 below follow a similar detailed format with all the same sections.
-Each issue can be created following the same process shown in the Quick Start Example above.
+- All issues follow the same 3-part structure (Title, Description, Custom Prompt)
+- Each issue can be created following the process shown in the Quick Start Example above

 ---